England OR United Kingdom (UK)?

-There is some confusion about the terms United Kingdom, Great Britain, Britain and England, as well as other terms such as British and English.
+There is much confusion about the terms England, United Kingdom, Great Britain and Britain, as well as other terms such as British and English.
 Here we try, as simply as possible, to clarify.

 - Great Britain is the larger island that contains Scotland, England and Wales.